-When determining if a patient is eligible for genetic counseling, providers are using "referral" guidelines.
-These are less stringent and more all encompassing than the guidelines used to determine a patients eligibility for genetic testing, which are known as the "testing" guidelines.
+When determining if a patient is eligible for genetic counseling, providers use "referral" guidelines.
+These are less stringent and more all encompassing than the guidelines used to determine a patient’s eligibility for genetic testing, which are known as the "testing" guidelines.
 The testing guidelines are more restrictive on, for example, age ranges and family history.
-At its core, these set of guidelines provide a pathway for patient management.
+At its core, these sets of guidelines provide a framework for individualized preventive care pathways.

 How Does NCCN Differ From Tyrer-Cuzick?

 Whereas Tyrer-Cuzick uses non-genetic risk factors in its model to help indicate a women's eligibility for MRI, the NCCN Guidelines focus on eligibility for genetic testing.
-Though the NCCN Guidelines and Tyrer-Cuzick are all risk assessment tools, they are used for very different purposes - making them not interchangeable and underscoring the need to use both.
+Though the NCCN Guidelines and Tyrer-Cuzick are both risk assessment tools, they are used for very different purposes — underscoring the need to use both.

-- A 35 year old woman who has a breast biopsy that comes back as an atypical hyperplasia - but has no other inputs - would have a Tyrer-Cuzick 8 Lifetime score of over 43 percent.
-In this case, the patient would be flagged as eligible for MRI surveillance, because they meet the 20 percent threshold.
+- ● A 35-year-old woman with atypical hyperplasia on a breast biopsy — but has no other inputs — would have a Tyrer-Cuzick 8 Lifetime score of over 43 percent.
+In this case, the patient would be flagged as eligible for MRI surveillance, because they exceed the 20 percent threshold.
 However, the woman would not meet NCCN Guidelines with that information alone, and she would not be eligible for referral to genetic counseling or genetic testing.
 Researchers have demonstrated this before, showing that the Tyrer-Cuzick model significantly overestimates risk of breast cancer for women with atypia.

-In short, these three examples highlight how Tyrer-Cuzick alone can generate inappropriate referrals, and thus overestimate risk for patients.
-As well, it shows that the Tyrer-Cuzick-based risk model can miss patients eligible for genetic counseling and testing.
+These examples highlight how Tyrer-Cuzick alone can generate inappropriate referrals, and thus over- or underestimate risk for patients.

 If your breast center is in the business of early detection and prevention, don't take a light pass at evaluating which of your patients are high risk.
 Using NCCN Guidelines helps flag more of the right patients who are eligible for testing, and from there, you can truly know a patient's risk for inherited breast cancer.
 Tyrer-Cuzick provides non-genetic risk factors that are used for determining MRI eligibility.
-Both serve a purpose in predicting, pre-empting, and preventing cancer before a diagnosis.
+Both serve a purpose in cancer prevention and early detection. .